 We all know how to apply and application of Vlookup function.
-And we have seen the various type of ways to apply Vlookup function in previous articles.
-We all also somewhere and sometimes have seen the different error message which could and couldn’t be able to resolve it.
-Vlookup Error are the error which may happen with different reasons.
-The basic and most common reasons are incorrect range, no match, special characters in the lookup range as well in lookup cell.
-In this article, we will see the different type of Vlookup Error and logic behind those errors as well.
+And we have seen various ways to use the Vlookup function in previous articles.
+We are all also somewhere and sometimes see different error messages which could and couldn’t be able to resolve it.
+Vlookup Errors are errors that may happen for different reasons.
+The basic and most common reasons are incorrect range, no match, and special characters in the lookup range as well in the lookup cell.
+This article will show the different types of Vlookup Errors and the logic behind those errors.

 How to Use VLOOKUP Error?

-Below are the most commonly occurred Vlookup Errors.
+Below are the most commonly occurring Vlookup Errors.

 - #N/A Error